-The drink has run into some problems, including a ban in Canada, where regulators said it does not meet all the specific requirements for meal-replacement products.
+The drink has run into some problems, including a ban in Canada, where regulators said it does not meet all of their specific requirements for meal-replacement products.

 French powder-based meal replacement startup Feed raised $17M in 2018, bringing its total funding to over $21M, with the goal of propelling its meal-replacement products forward in Europe, with plans for future expansion to other regions.

-The company specializes in French-made, vegan, gluten-free, lactose-free, and GMO-free meal-replacement options, with the company saying that it has sold over 2M pounds of powder so far.
+The company offers French-made, vegan, gluten-free, lactose-free, and GMO-free meal-replacement options, with the company saying that it has sold over 2M pounds of powder so far.

 Dairy alternatives are also seeing greater investor and consumer attention, as consumers are increasingly leaning towards plant-based diets and protein alternatives.

-Another company, Perfect Day, is applying gene sequencing and 3D printing to create milk without the cow.
+Another company, Perfect Day, is attempting to use gene sequencing and 3D printing to create milk without the cow.
 The company raised just under $35M in Series B funding in February of 2019 from investors Horizons Ventures, Temasek Holdings, and ADM, bringing the company’s total disclosed equity funding to $61.5M.

-By providing new food sources, meal and dairy substitutes could further chip away at traditional meat market share.
+By providing new food sources, meal and dairy substitutes could further chip away at traditional meat’s market share.

 Insect protein goes mainstream

-While the idea is taboo in some countries — nearly 40% of people won’t eat insects, despite their health and environmental benefits — bugs and insects are nonetheless growing as an environmentally-friendly protein source.
+While the idea is taboo in some countries, bugs and insects are nonetheless growing as an environmentally-friendly protein source.

 In fact, with more than 1,000 species of insects and bugs eaten in 80% of nations around the world, consumers have been slowly shifting their attitudes toward insect-based food as a nutritious and sustainable meat substitute.